Rasa Chughtai

-Rasa Chughtai (born Mirza Mohtashim Ali Baig; 1928 – 2018) was a Pakistani poet in Urdu who was known for Zanjeer-e-Hamsaigi and Tere Aane Ka Intezaar Raha.
+Rasa Chughtai (born Mirza Mohtashim Ali Baig; 1928 – 2018) was a Pakistani poet in Urdu who was known for his poetry compilations Zanjeer-e-Hamsaigi and Tere Aane Ka Intezaar Raha.

 Personal life

 Chughtai was born in Sawai Madhopur, Rajasthan in 1928.
 In 1951, he migrated from India to Pakistan.

 On 5 January 2018, he died in Karachi.

 Works

 He was author of following works: